 Another type of plumbing pipe is stainless steel.
 It is a very rigid material.
-Copper and stainless steel are indeed 2 types of plumbing piping material that need lots of effort just to make a little curve.
-However, in terms of corrosion-resistant and aesthetic aspect, stainless steel has a higher score compared to copper.
+Copper and stainless steel are indeed 2 types of plumbing piping material that need lots of effort to make a little curve.
+However, in corrosion-resistant and aesthetic aspects, stainless steel has a higher score than copper.

 Plastic piping is also recently used in the plumbing system.
 This material has high flexibility that is advantageous when the pipe needs to fit certain spaces.
 Furthermore, plastic can also reduce heat much better than previous materials.
 Plastic pipes come in various forms like PVC, CPVC, and PEX.